 Navigating the IPO: The Accounting Manager’s Role

 Going public is a notoriously long and complicated process.
-It’s also one of the most rewarding experiences in accounting from both a professional and financial perspective (get those stock options!).
+It’s also one of the most rewarding experiences in accounting from both a professional and financial perspective.

-Everybody knows the end game is to ring the bell, but what exactly goes into going public?
-If you have never gone through the process or are interested in gaining some additional insight, you’re in the right place!
-This is the second post in an interview series with various members of Finance and Accounting departments discussing every angle of the IPO process: selecting bankers, drafting the S-1, preparing taxes, FP&A, optimizing month-end close, quarterly reporting, growing a team and getting SOX compliant.
-We hope you can learn from their experiences in going public – we know we did.
+Everyone knows the end game is to ring the bell, but actually going public is a bit of a mystery.
+This is the second post in an interview series with various members of Finance and Accounting departments, discussing every aspect of the IPO process: Selecting bankers, drafting the S-1, preparing taxes, FP&A, optimizing month-end close, quarterly reporting, growing a team, and getting SOX compliant.
+I recently spoke with Josh Scott, CPA, about what Account Managers need to know about going public.